databricks/spark-redshift/tutorial/README.md

 ### Under the hood - Save Function ###

-`spark-redshift`'s save functionality is implemented in the class, `com.spark.redshift.community.RedshiftWriter`.
+`spark-redshift`'s save functionality is implemented in the class, `com.spark_redshift_community.spark.redshift.RedshiftWriter`.
 The following diagram shows how the `save` function works:

 ![](images/savetoredshift.png)